shady-cj/Alx_DjangoLearnLab/social_media_api/README.md

 # Social Media API (Django + DRF)

 This project is a simple starter backend for a social media–style API built with **Django** and **Django REST Framework (DRF)**.
-It focuses on user authentication, profiles, posts, comments, and token-based access.
+It focuses on user authentication, profiles, posts, comments, following, feeds, and token-based access.

 ---